SeregaTarasov/homebridge-people-x-plus/README.md

 For example, you might want to run your "Arrive Home" scene when _Anyone_ gets home.
 Or run "Leave Home" when _No One_ is home.

 These sensors can be enabled by adding `"anyoneSensor" : true` and `"nooneSensor" : true` to your homebridge `config.json` file.

+# 'Guest' sensor
+The Guest-sensor shows when "no one" is around and only Guests are active.

+This sensor can be enabled by adding `"guestSensor" : true` to your homebridge `config.json` file.

 # Accuracy
 This plugin requires that the devices being monitored are connected to the network. iPhones (and I expect others) deliberately disconnect from the network once the screen is turned off to save power, meaning just because the device isn't connected, it doesn't mean that the devices owner isn't at home.
 Fortunately, iPhones (and I expect others) periodically reconnect to the network to check for updates, emails, etc. This plugin works by keeping track of the last time a device was seen, and comparing that to a threshold value (in minutes).